2 day expedition Arisaig Wild camp

 | Explore by sea kayak

-GROUP Up to 6 people with one guide, or 10/12 people with two guides.
+Group Up to 6 people with one guide.

-TRIP GRADE This is an expedition style trip, we will paddle variable distances each day depending on the conditions.
-This trip is graded as open so it is suitable for those with no sea kayaking experience.
+Trip Grade This is an expedition style trip, we will paddle variable distances each day depending on the conditions.
+This trip is graded as open so it is suitable for those with no sea kayaking experience, but we'd recommend that to get the most from this trip it should be completed after you've already spent some time in a sea kayak, such as on an intro day trip or intro course.
 Please bear in mind that an expedition is naturally more challenging than a day trip or introductory session as it involves 2 consecutive days of sea kayaking as well as spending an extended amount of time out in the elements.

 A lot of learning about sea kayaking comes from experience and is best done as individuals on the move and in context.
 We won't spend time on long instructional briefings or static group skills practice but will give you hints and tips on the journey to make it easier for you and suggest improvements to your technique as we go along.
 We'll help you develop your knowledge and sea kayak handling skill throughout the trip but also allow plenty of time simply to enjoy the journey and the experience of sea kayaking.